-It should be recognized, that due to the lack of SELU features within the 400 m Study Area, a catchment area of 800 m from the Project footprint was used to capture points of interest.
+It should be recognized, that due to the lack of points of interest features within the 400 m Study Area, a catchment area of 800 m from the Project footprint was used to capture points of interest.

 3. Methodology

 The SELUS team identified the existing characteristics within the Study Area, including: